MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 # New Comment Form (with Nested Route)

-Remember, we are always coding using an agile and user-centric approach, so we are going to always start whatever feature from what the user sees and does.
-Then we'll code back towards what the server and code does.
+Remember, we are always coding using an agile and user-centric approach, so we are going to always start any feature from what the user sees and does.
+Then we'll code back towards what the server and code do.

 So, if we want to allow users to comment on these posts, first we can add a comment form to our posts#show page.
-This form will send its data to the a path that resolves to the comments#create action.
+This form will send its data to a path that resolves to the `comments#create` action.
 The path for this link will follow the standard nested RESTful convention `/<<PARENT RESOURCE PLURAL>>/<<PARENT ID>>/<<CHILD RESOURCE PLURAL>>`.

-Let's use a textarea for the comment attribute `body`.
+> [action]
+> Let's add the following `form` to `posts-show` so that we can write a comment if we're viewing a post:
+>
 ```html
 ...
   <form action="/posts/{{post._id}}/comments" method="post">